Chadrel Rinpoche

 On 14 May 1995, the Dalai Lama recognized Gedhun Choekyi Nyima as the 11th incarnation of the Panchen Lama.
-The Chinese government reacted severely: Chadrel Rinpoche was disappeared from the Chengdu Airport on 14 May during his return from Beijing to Shigatse.
+The Chinese government reacted severely: Chadrel Rinpoche was disappeared from the Hanzhong Xiguan Airport in Chengdu on either 14 May, during his return from Beijing to Chengdu, or a few days later.
 The Tibetan Centre for Human Rights and Democracy reports that Champa Chungla, his assistant and deputy director of the monastery, was also disappeared from the airport.
 Gyara Tsering Samdrup, a business associate of the 10th Panchen Lama, was also detained.
-Then, the Chinese government kidnapped the Panchen Lama on 17 May 1995.
-On 14 June 1996, Chadrel Rinpoche was expelled from the CPPCC.
+Then, the Chinese government kidnapped the Panchen Lama and his family on 17 May 1995.
+In 1996, Chadrel Rinpoche was formally expelled from the CPPCC.

-After being forcibly detained for two years, on 21 April 1997, Chadrel Rinpoche was sentenced by the Shigatse Intermediate People’s court to six year's imprisonment at Chuandong prison in Sichuan province, and three year's deprivation of political rights for "plotting to split the country" or "separatism", and for "revealing state secrets".
+After being forcibly detained for two years, on 21 April 1997, Chadrel Rinpoche was sentenced by the Shigatse Intermediate People's Court to six year's imprisonment at Chuandong prison in Sichuan province, and sentenced to three years of deprivation of political rights for "plotting to split the country" or "separatism", and for "revealing state secrets".

 Chadrel Rinpoche sat in a hunger strike at Chuangdong against the unjust verdict.
 He was released in 2002, but then re-incarcerated under house arrest for an additional 10 years.
 Reports state his location was unknown, while others state he was held at a Chinese military camp near Lhasa.
-After Chadrel Rinpoche's secretary-general for the 1989 search committee disappeared from the airport, Champa or Jampa Chungla was sentenced to four years, also incarcerated and put under house arrest, and later died from a continuous denial of medical care.
+Chadrel Rinpoche's secretary-general for the 1989 search committee also disappeared from the airport.
+As his secretary, Champa (or Jampa) Chungla was sentenced to four years, also incarcerated and put under house arrest, and later died from a continuous denial of medical care.
 Samdrup was sentenced to two years imprisonment.

-Chadrel Rinpoche was reported in 2011 to have died from a suspicious poisoning, at the age of 72.
+Chadrel Rinpoche was reported in 2011 to have died suspiciously from poison, at the age of 72.
 Reports from China allege his status is unknown.